These European Cities Have Stellar Christmas Markets and Festivals—and Fewer Crowds

 Photo by astudio/Shutterstock

-Lithuania’s capital is one of Europe’s most underrated cities, offering a feast of baroque architecture and a fascinating medieval old town.
-It’s a romantic destination, the streets often dusted with snow, with skating rinks (including one in Town Hall Square open until January 26) and saunas for warming up.
+Make 2025 the year you visit Lithuania’s capital for its Christmas markets; Vilnius was named one of three European Capitals of Christmas, plus it’s one of Europe’s most underrated cities, offering a feast of baroque architecture and a fascinating medieval old town.
+It’s a romantic destination, the streets often dusted with snow, with skating rinks (including one in Town Hall Square open November 30 through January 25, 2026) and saunas for warming up.

 Vilnius kicks off its Christmas celebrations on November 29 with the lighting of its Cathedral Square tree, whose design and size change every year.
 (For 2023, an 80-foot tree was covered in nearly two miles of lights powered by coffee grounds.)
-At the market, you’ll find mulled wine, pastries, and other traditional fare like kūčiukai (tiny, slightly sweet poppy-seed pastries), plus plenty of gifts and decorations.
-For something a little different, time your visit with the International Christmas Charity Bazaar on November 30 to pick up holiday goods from around the world, or head to Design Square (December 18–22) for unique finds by Lithuanian designers.
+At Vilnius’s Christmas market in Cathedral Square, you’ll find mulled wine and other traditional fare like kūčiukai (tiny, slightly sweet poppy-seed pastries), plus plenty of gifts and decorations.
+For something a little different, visit the International Christmas Charity Bazaar on Saturday November 29, 2025; you’ll find holiday goods from around the world, and proceeds are donated to charities across the country.
+Or head to Design Square (December 17–21, 2025) for unique finds by 40 Lithuanian designers.

 Antwerp, Belgium

-This Belgian city, 40 minutes by train from Brussels, is a brilliant festive break, all dimly lit, cozy pubs with roaring fires and superb traditional beers.
+A favorite of fashion types and less than an hour by train from Brussels, Antwerp is a brilliant festive break, all dimly lit, cozy pubs with roaring fires and superb traditional beers.
 Squares throughout the city have alfresco seating with plenty of heaters and blankets.

 Head to Grote Markt, where the Renaissance Town Hall sparkles with lights and the historic homes that fringe the square are illuminated after dark.
 Here you can browse more than 100 stalls with crafts from local designers, artisans, and charities.
 Go ice skating, indulge in a fluffy waffle, and then retire to a table at Elfde Gebod, a traditional pub where hundreds of statues of the Virgin Mary gaze down on the drinkers.